Essential Plumbing Inspection Before Renovation in Caloundra Homes

 Golden Beach Bathroom Upgrade

-A bathroom renovation revealed corroded copper pipes behind the wall.
+Corroded copper pipes behind walls were discovered.
 Early inspection prevented mould damage to new cabinetry.

 Pelican Waters Kitchen Extension

-Stormwater inspection identified insufficient drainage capacity before slab extension, avoiding post-construction flooding.
+Stormwater inspection identified insufficient drainage before slab extension, avoiding post-construction flooding.

 Currimundi Queenslander Refit

-Subfloor plumbing inspection uncovered multiple galvanised failures before flooring replacement.
+Subfloor inspection uncovered multiple galvanised failures before flooring replacement.

 Before you renovate:

-Understand how Caloundra’s coastal environment affects plumbing systems.
-Prevention always costs less than correction.
+Understand how Caloundra's coastal environment affects plumbing systems.
+Prevention costs less than correction.
+Learn more here.

 FAQ: Plumbing Inspections Before Renovation